MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A16-inference-2cat-theory.md

 $$(0.128 - 0.171) \pm 0.02$$
 $$(-0.063, -0.023)$$

-5. How did an increase in sample size impact the width of the confidence interal?
+5. How did an increase in sample size impact the width of the confidence interval?

 \vspace{0.4in}